 - The right guitar is important for this sound.
 You need humbuckers that are high output.
 Make sure to use the bridge pickup if you want that same rhythm tone.

 - Add effects like delay or reverb to round out the sound.
 If you find it’s too bright, this can be an easy way to bring it all together.

-- Because the gain is quite high with Iron Maiden’s tone, make sure to keep your bass and depth controls set lower to maintain clarity.
+- The gain is quite high with Iron Maiden’s tone.
+Make sure to keep your bass and depth controls set lower to maintain clarity.

 - If it sounds too thin, increase the mids before the bass.
 You can get thickness this way without getting muddy.
 Take advantage of your tone control on the guitar as well.

 - If it’s just too distorted, turn the gain down and adjust your EQ.
 Yes, it’s possible to have too much gain with certain setups.
 These settings are starting points, but not every rig is the same.

 - If your amp is just not up to the task, get yourself a good distortion pedal.
 Not everyone has a high-gain amp.
 There are plenty of pedals that can get this tone.

 Check out our guide on metal amp settings for more!